sundios/people-also-ask/readme.md

 # People Also Ask Google Scraper

-PPA scraper is a Python script that, based on a query scrapes Google people also ask questions.
+PAA scraper is a Python script that, based on a query scrapes Google people also ask questions.

 If you want to get Free People Also Ask queries please visit --> <a href="https://www.kwrds.ai/" rel="follow">[https://www.kwrds.ai/](https://www.kwrds.ai/)</a>